Kobzol/cargo-kelvin/README.md

 Run `cargo kelvin --help` to find out more.

-Please do not upload new submits more often than once per minute, prefer running tests locally with `cargo test`.
-If you spam Kelvin too much, we will ban your account.
+❗Please do not upload new submits more often than once per minute, prefer running tests locally with `cargo test`.
+If you spam Kelvin too much, we will ban your account.❗